Thoracic Outlet Syndrome

 What Really Is Happening?

-All of the nerves, arteries, and veins which supply your arm, begin in your neck.
-They travel down from your neck all the way to your fingertips together in a bundle called a neurovascular bundle.
+All of the nerves, arteries, and veins which supply the arm, begin in the neck.
+They travel down from the neck all the way to the fingertips together in a bundle called a neurovascular bundle.
 This bundle of nerve, arteries, and veins must be capable of gliding freely in the sleeve they travel in.
-Whether you reach backward with an outstretched arm, or simply reach to comb your hair, this bundle must be allowed to glide in its sleeve.
-If compression occurs anywhere along the path of the bundle, then you will experience symptoms typical of what is being squeezed in the bundle at that location.
+Whether you reach backward with an outstretched arm, or simply reach to comb your hair, this bundle must glide in its sleeve.
+If compression occurs anywhere along the path of the bundle, then you will experience symptoms typical of what structures (nerve/artery/vein) is being squeezed in the bundle at that location.

-Although this bundle travels deep close to the bones of your skeleton, protected by the muscles above it, dysfunctional muscle fibres can still compress it.
+Although this bundle travels deep close to the bones of the skeleton, protected by the soft tissues above it, dysfunctional fibres can still compress it.
 Most compressions, however, occur where this bundle changes direction.
 Below are those locations.

-- Where your throat meets your collar bone
+- Where the throat meets your collar bone

-- Where your collar bone meets your shoulder
+- Where the collar bone meets your shoulder

 When a muscle is overused it can develop a fibrotic arrangement in its fibres, which causes the muscle to become short, inelastic, and somewhat hardened like the gristle on roast beef.
 If this condition develops close to this neurovascular bundle, the muscular fibrosis can actually form close to, or even around the bundle.
 Over time if this muscular dysfunction worsens, it can slowly begin squeezing the bundle.
 If only the nerves in the bundle are squeezed, then your symptoms will be of those common to the nerve being squeezed.
 In the severest of cases, all three structures in the bundle may be squeezed and your symptoms will be numerous and serious.
 It is, however, an easy condition to treat.